Introduction to Waste Disposal

 - Removed from the accumulation area within three days if the quantity of any one waste exceeds fifty-five gallons.
 (From a safety perspective, no more than five gallons should be accumulated in a laboratory or shop.)

-- Labeled with the words "hazardous waste," the waste identification number (see below), the chemical description, and concentration(s).
+- Labeled with the words "hazardous waste," the waste identification number (see below), the chemical description, concentration(s), and an indication of the hazards in the container** (a new requirement as of August 2020).

 - If the waste does not meet the description as listed below, label it with the words "Non RCRA Waste", the chemical description and concentration(s).